-Standard Chartered Enhances Shareholder Value with Buy-Back
+Standard Chartered Enhances Shareholder Value with Buy-back

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Standard Chartered PLC has repurchased 544,989 of its own shares as part of its ongoing buy-back program, with prices ranging from 975.20 to 986.00 pence per share.
-This move aims to reduce the total number of shares in circulation, enhancing shareholder value.
-Following the cancellation of these shares, the total voting rights will be adjusted to 2,436,502,935.
+Standard Chartered PLC has repurchased 544,691 of its own shares as part of its ongoing share buy-back program, paying an average price of 972.56 pence per share.
+The bank plans to cancel these shares, reducing the total number of shares in circulation to 2.44 billion, thereby potentially enhancing shareholder value by increasing earnings per share.

 For further insights into GB:STAN stock, check out TipRanks’ Stock Analysis page.